 Even when the information can not immediately be harnessed leave the element in the dashboard such its clear that it should be gathered to drive a complete overview.
 Also don't be afraid to start manually populating some metrics or without all being filled in.

 3️⃣ The Data

 Probably one of the hardest elements is getting the right data and turning it in proper metrics or information.
-This while most data is not generated with the analysis in mind.
+This while most data are not generated with the analysis in mind.

 Either you have too much data, or its not available in your "reporting tool", or the specific data needed is not available at all, or the challenge is complicated while the data is polluted, full of old information, unclear, and so on.

 In this the tools that can assist on the market have grown massively recently.
 E.g., MS Power BI that allows to bring together data from different sources in an easy way, allows for data purification (or clean-up) and supports at the same time proper visualization in e.g., dashboards or any needed ad hoc analysis.
 But also "Excel", or other basic tools, up to whiteboards (being manually filled) can work in this respect.

 4️⃣ The Visualization